-- ascertain how parties wish to be addressed; - obtain advance information about any disability or health problem which a person who is appearing before you may have; - allow more time for special arrangements, breaks etc. to accommodate special needs at hearings; - be understanding of people's difficulties and needs; - try to put yourself in their position the stress of attending a hearing should not be made worse unnecessarily, through a failure to anticipate foreseeable problems; - bear in mind the problems facing unrepresented parties; - ensure that appropriate measures are taken to protect vulnerable witnesses.
+- ascertain how parties wish to be addressed; - take reasonable steps to obtain in advance information about any disability or health problem which a person who is appearing before you may have; - allow more time for special arrangements, breaks etc. to accommodate special needs at hearings; - be understanding of people's difficulties and needs; - try to put yourself in their position the stress of attending a hearing should not be made worse unnecessarily, through a failure to anticipate foreseeable problems; - · bear in mind the problems facing unrepresented parties; - ensure that appropriate measures are taken to protect vulnerable witnesses.